 Viktoria Pammer-Schindler

-I'm an associate professor at Graz University of Technology and research area manager at the Know-Center.
+I am an associate professor in HCI and EdTech at Graz University of Technology and Deputy Head of the Institute of Human-Centred Computing.
+I am also a research area manager at the Know-Center.

 Teaching